sinecode/han/README.md

 Replication of some of the experiments reported in [1].

-The main goal of these experiments is to compare the performances of a Hierarchical Attention Network with a classic BoW approach.
+The main goal of these experiments is to compare the performances of a Hierarchical Attention Network with a Non-Hierarchical Attention and a classic BoW approach.

 ## Datasets